-Our SENCO has 6 years of experience working in this setting as a class teacher/outreach support worker.
-They have undertaken the SENCO role for 2 years and have completed and passed the appropriate SENCO degree.
+Our SENCO has 8 years of experience working in this setting as a class teacher/outreach support worker.
+They have undertaken the SENCO role for 1 year and have completed and passed the appropriate SENCO qualification.
+The SENCO works closely with VENN academy Director of SEN and inclusion.